 Fumihiko Tachiki provides Duke's Japanese voice for the first time ever in the story of the franchise.
-This is also considered as Hilarious in Hindsight, since his most famous role was voicing Gendo Ikari, and unlike Duke, not only he wants his girl back, he will bring the end of the world along with her!
+This is also considered as Hilarious in Hindsight, since his most famous role was voicing Gendo Ikari, and unlike Duke, he wants his girl back, and he'll bring the end of the world along with her!

-No Export for You: Zig-Zagging Trope, the Russian version of the game is a separate Steam entity.
-Meaning: it is locked out of Steam's usual language-selection options, as well as ANY patches and DLC, both Existing and future, because the localization company and 2K Games cannot settle about whose responsibility it is to adapt them for the locked-down Russian-only release.
-All the appropriate access and unlock codes are provided, they are simply not compatible with the Russian version.
+No Export for You: Zig-Zagging Trope: the Russian version of the game is a separate Steam entity.
+Meaning: it is locked out of Steam's usual language-selection options, as well as any patches and DLC, because the localization company and 2K Games cannot agree on whose responsibility it is to adapt them for the locked-down Russian-only release.
+All the appropriate access and unlock codes are provided, but they are simply not compatible with the Russian version.

 Talking to Himself: Near the beginning of the game Duke gets into a brief argument with an obnoxious tourist sitting on his throne.
 The obnoxious tourist is also played by Jon St. John, apparently.
 It seems the guy has a pretty impressive vocal range.